 Dr. Mary Bassett was appointed the commissioner of the New York City Department of Health and Mental Hygiene (DOHMH) in January 2014 by Mayor Bill de Blasio.
 With more than 30 years of experience in public health, Dr. Bassett has dedicated her career to advancing health equity.
 From 1985 to 2002, she served on the medical faculty at the University of Zimbabwe, where she developed AIDS prevention interventions.
 Subsequently, she served as deputy commissioner of Health Promotion and Disease Prevention at DOHMH, where she directed key initiatives including bans on smoking and trans fats in restaurants.
 Dr. Bassett then served as the Doris Duke Charitable Foundation’s program director for the African Health Initiative and more recently led its Child Well-Being Program.
 She received her BA from Harvard, an MD from Columbia, and an MPH from the University of Washington.

-Alan R. Batkin is chairman and CEO of Converse Associates, a strategic advisory firm.
-From 2007 to 2012, he was vice chairman of Eton Park Capital Management, L.P., a global, multidisciplinary investment firm.
-Prior to joining Eton Park, he was, from 1990 to 2007, vice chairman of Kissinger Associates, a geopolitical consulting company.
-He is on the Board of Directors of four public companies and is chairman emeritus of the International Rescue Committee; chairman of the Advisory Board of the Center for Global Health at Massachusetts General Hospital; member of the Board of Directors of Millennium Promise; a trustee of the New York City Police Foundation; and vice chairman of the MDG Health Alliance (part of the Office of the Secretary General’s Special Envoy).
-Dr. Batkin is a Trustee of The Brookings Institution and a member of The Trilateral Commission, the Council on Foreign Relations, and the Inter-American Dialogue.
+Alan R. Batkin is Chairman and CEO of Converse Associates, a strategic advisory firm.
+From 2007 to 2012, he was Vice Chairman of Eton Park Capital Management, L.P., a global, multi-disciplinary investment firm.
+Prior to joining Eton Park, he was, from 1990 to 2007, Vice Chairman of Kissinger Associates, a geopolitical consulting company.
+He is on the Board of Directors of three public companies and is Chairman Emeritus of the International Rescue Committee; a Trustee of the New York City Police Foundation; a member of the Board of the MD Anderson Cancer Center and a Board member of the MJHS Hospice.
+Mr. Batkin is a Trustee of The Brookings Institution and a member of The Trilateral Commission, the Council on Foreign Relations and the Inter-American Dialogue.
 He received a BS from the University of Rochester and an MBA from NYU.

 James (Jim) Boylan joined LEERINK in 2009 as a Senior Managing Director and the Head of Investment Banking.
 Mr. Boylan has over 20 years of experience in investment banking.
 Prior to joining LEERINK, Jim was at Merrill Lynch & Co. for 12 years where he was a Managing Director in the healthcare group, covering pharma/biotech, healthcare services and leading the medical device franchise from 2004-2009.
 From 1997 to 2004, Mr. Boylan was a Managing Director in the Mergers & Acquisitions department at Merrill Lynch & Co., where he focused in healthcare and originated and led many transactions across sectors and structures.
 Prior to Merrill Lynch & Co., Jim was a Vice President in the healthcare group at Smith Barney.
 Mr. Boylan’s deal experience includes more than 100 transactions where he has helped his clients complete the full cadre of M&A and financing transactions across the pharma/biotech, medical devices, healthcare services and diagnostics & life science tools sectors.
 Mr. Boylan earned his MBA from Columbia University in 1994 and a B.S. from Lehigh University in 1989.